 Start the journey towards your better future today.

 CSN accepts applications year-round.
 However, it's best to apply early to get the best choices for classes.
-Follow the link below to complete your application online.
+Follow the steps below to complete your enrollment process.

 Step 1 - Apply